 We accept stories anywhere between 0-3000 words.
 A few words more than that and we can be flexible about it if we love it.
 If you can write an amazing story less than zero words, well, that would really impress us.
 Generally the shorter the better.
 Nobody has an attention span anymore.

-We love stories that are wildly hilarious, off the wall, surreal and surprising, but also stories that are serious, and moving, and have something to say.
+We love stories that are wildly hilarious, off the wall, surreal and surprising, magic realism, most things speculative but also stories that aren’t those things too.
+We just like good stories.
 To get a sense of what we’re generally into here’s a list of writers we’re especially fond of:

-Octavia E. Butler, Alissa Nutting, Zoe Whittall, Eileen Myles, Tove Jansson, Etgar Keret, Magaret Atwood, Ottessa Moshfegh, Roxanne Gay, Angela Carter, David Sedaris, Lorrie Moore, Lisa Moore, Audre Lorde, Sarah Hall, Jhumpa Lahiri, Alice Munro, Miranda July, Tessa Hadley, William Trevor, Mary Gaitskill, Chelsea Martin, Kurt Vonnegut, Marjane Satrapi, Nell Zink, George Saunders, Flannery O’Connor, Chimamanda Ngozi Adichie, and Barbara Gowdy, just to name a few.
+Octavia E. Butler, Alissa Nutting, Zoe Whittall, Eileen Myles, Tove Jansson, Etgar Keret, Ottessa Moshfegh, Roxanne Gay, Angela Carter, David Sedaris, Lisa Moore, Audre Lorde, Sarah Hall, Jhumpa Lahiri, Alice Munro, Miranda July, Tessa Hadley, Mary Gaitskill, Chelsea Martin, Kurt Vonnegut, Marjane Satrapi, George Saunders, Chimamanda Ngozi Adichie, Barbara Gowdy, Heather O’Neill, Eden Robinson, Carmen Maria Machado, Camilla Grudova, and Vivek Shraya just to name a few.

 ***Also, if you’re considering sending us a relationship/break-up story (especially heteronormative), please ask yourself if it’s really interesting for anybody else.***